-- Every public body as defined under the Public Bodies Act 2001 (Performance and Accountability), whether or not duly incorporated by an Act of Parliament; and - 2.
-All private or non-government business activities including but not limited to businesses involving the agricultural and fisheries sector.
+- 1. Every public body as defined under the Public Bodies Act 2001 (Performance and Accountability), whether or not duly incorporated by an Act of Parliament; and - 2.
+All private or non-government business entities, including but not limited to businesses involving the agricultural and fisheries sector. - 3.
+The Act applies only where it does not conflict with the Shops Ordinance 1961 or any other existing legislation. - 4.
+Nothing in this Act relieves an employer or employee from duties or liabilities imposed by the Shops Ordinance 1961 or any other Act currently in force.